learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 ## Create another column 'Num_Lines' that is a count of how many lines pass through a station.
-Then sort your dataframe by this column in descending order.
+Then sort your dataframe by this column in descending order

 ```python
 df['Num_Lines'] = df.LINENAME.map(lambda x: len(x))
 ```

-## Write a function to clean a column name.
+## Write a function to clean a column name

 ```python